Improve Your Garden with Plant Communities

 Creating plant communities naturally increases yields, reduces pests, and protects the soil.
 It’s a sustainable, ecological method of gardening that imitates the diversity of natural ecosystems.

-What are plant
+What are plant communities?

 A plant community is a diverse group of plants, or multiple crops, grown together.
 Also known as plant polycultures or guilds, they’re a stark contrast to the typical monoculture method of growing plants, especially edible crops, which uses mass plantings of a single type.
 They take their design cues from nature, where large numbers of a single plant is uncommon.